How to get life insurance with a chronic illness

 Similar to guaranteed-issue policies, final-expense life insurance comes with no underwriting and often doesn’t require a medical exam.
 Though you’re likely to pay high premiums for smaller amounts of coverage — typically $10,000 to $20,000.

 When you die, your beneficiaries can use the cash payout however they see fit.

 How can my illness affect my rates?

 When you apply for any insurance, your personal, financial and medical information goes through underwriting.
-Underwriting is a risk assessment process whereby an insurer analyzes the amount of risk associated with your health and lifestyle.
-They then compare this data against actuarial tables that the probability of death for the average person your age and demographics.
+Underwriting is a risk assessment process where an insurer analyzes the amount of risk associated with your health and lifestyle.
+Then they compare this data against actuarial tables for the probability of death for the average person your age and demographics.

 Depending on the results, your provider will classify you within tiered categories that can include:

 Preferred plus policyholders often get the cheapest rates, with rates increasingly more expensive as you drop down in tiers.

 If your health history or illness is particularly complicated, you may be placed in a “substandard” category, where your premiums fluctuate depending on the complications.
 If this is the case, compare your rates to that of “guaranteed issue” insurance to see which is the more affordable option.